Home

 Step #1: Begin with a reporting period

 Most accounting teams create an income statement monthly, quarterly, or annually.
-Annual income reports are always essential to compare your revenue and expenses year-to-year, but it’s recommended that you generate one more than once a year.
+Annual income reports are essential for comparing revenue and expenses from year to year, but you should generate an income statement more than once a year.

-Creating one every month can give you a much more in-depth look at your business’ finances, which allows for more hands-on management and a better chance to spot trends, risks, and opportunities.
+Creating one every month gives you a much more in-depth look at your business’s finances, which allows for more hands-on management and a better chance to spot trends, risks, and opportunities.
 However, this can be time-consuming for your accounting team.

-For many companies, quarterly is a happy medium.
-But if you’re a publicly-traded company, you’re required to make an income statement every quarter because you need to send it to the U.S. Securities and Exchange Commission (SEC) every three months.
+For small businesses, quarterly is a happy medium.
+But if you’re a publicly traded company, you must issue an income statement every quarter to send to the U.S. Securities and Exchange Commission (SEC).

 Step #2: Generate a trial balance report